Faradar/BMI-Calculator/README.md

 - Make it responsive for pc.
 - Incorporate libraries.
 - Add user data as they search below so they can see there previous searches (and have a way for them to clear it as well).
+- Add a date class to the data as well.

 ## Acknowledgements